skip navigation

 When and where are practices?

-Practices will start around the week of Nov 18th.
-Generally teams will practice 2-3 times per week for approximately 1.5 hours, based on gym availability.
-Typically practices are at a Shakopee School Gym between 6 and 9PM.
+Practices will start mid November and go through the April.
+Generally, teams will practice 2 times per week for approximately 1.5 hours, based on gym availability.
+Typically, practices are at a Shakopee School Gym between 6 and 9PM.

 What is the policy concerning playing time?

 A player's playing time will be at the discretion of the coach.
-All players will receive equal practice time; however playing time may not be equal.
-Skill level, practice intensity, missed practices, attitude and the position played may be determining factors in playing time.
+All players will receive equal practice time; however playing time will not be equal.
+Skill level, practice intensity, missed practices, attitude and the position played will all be determining factors in playing time.

 Where are the matches held?
 What about tournaments?